shubhamdawande/Deep-Q-learning/ReadMe.txt

 -----------README--------------

 *******************************
-This is an implentation of Deep Q learning to play OpenAI Atari SpaceInvadors-v0 game.
+This is an implentation of Deep Q learning to play OpenAI Atari SpaceInvadors game.
 Q learning algorithm is implemented using a Deep Convolutional Network with 3 Convolutional layers(no pooling) and a fully connected layer